SathishKumarAI/system-design-interview-prep/README.md

 4. **Practice with mock interviews**: Use the `MockInterviews` section to simulate actual system design interviews.
 Try solving these on a whiteboard or in front of a peer to replicate interview conditions.
 5. **Contribute**: If you find any mistakes or want to add new topics, feel free to contribute!
 Check out the `Contributing.md` file for more information. %%
 ## Contributing
 We welcome contributions from the community!
-If you want to add new topics, fix errors, or provide better examples, please read our [Contributing Guide](./Contributing.md) to get started.
+If you want to add new topics, fix errors, or provide better examples, please read our [[Contributing]] to get started.
 Here’s how you can contribute:
 1. Fork the repository.
 2. Create a new branch.